Sony vs Nikon: Which camera brand is better?

 The decision to buy between Sony and Nikon might be a bit difficult but the following guide will help you choose.

-Everything you need to know about Sony Cameras
+All you need to know about Sony cameras

 Sony has gained popularity for its mirrorless camera range.
-Sony started producing its cameras in 1988 and the heavy investment was into the camera sensors.
-The best series of mirrorless cameras can be found with Sony.
+It started producing its cameras in 1988 and its most heavy investment was into the sensors.

 Pros

-- Sony cameras are not equipped with autofocus therefore the person can easily line up the shot by getting close to the subject.
+3. Sony cameras are not equipped with autofocus, and so a person can easily line up the shot by getting close to the subject.

-- In group shots, the camera focus on the entire group rather than highlighting one person out of the group.
+4. In group shots, the camera focuses on the entire group rather than highlighting one person in the group.

 Cons

-- The functionalities of the camera can be challenging when switching between two different modes like portrait and landscape.
-You will have to adjust the entire zone box to shift the photography sessions.
+1. The functionalities of Sony cameras can be challenging when switching between two different modes such as portrait and landscape.

-- If you are looking for an efficient DSLR camera, Sony is not the brand to go with.
+2. If you are looking for a good DSLR camera, Sony is not the brand for it.

-Nikon is in business since 1948.
-They've had plenty of time to try and test and come out with the best product with the latest technology and features.
-Today, Nikon is a well-known brand for DSLRs.
-Both photography enthusiasts and professionals prefer this brand because of its flexible customization options and advanced features.
+Nikon has been in business since 1948.
+Over the years, they’ve consistently made tried and tested cameras equipped with the latest technology and features of the day.
+Today, it is a well-known brand for DSLRs.
+Both photography enthusiasts and professionals prefer it because of its flexible customization options and advanced features.

 Pros

-- Nikon camera has advanced features, and settings are easily customizable as per the need of the shot.
+2. Nikon cameras have advanced features, and their settings are easily customizable as per one’s needs.

-- The custom control and unique features allow seamless photography sessions for landscape, night scenes, or portraits.
+3. The custom control options and unique features allow seamless photography whether landscape, night scenes, or portraits.

-- The auto command and autofocus feature of the camera offers face detection that helps to take a great group shot.
+4. The auto command and autofocus feature of the camera offers face detection that helps to take great group shots.

-- Quick and responsive capture speed of Nikon gives a great shot even for continuous shooting.
+5. Quick and responsive capture speed of Nikons gives gives great results even during continuous shooting.

-- Autofocus saves a lot of your time as it automatically adjusts to any subject that enters the frame.
+6. Autofocus saves a lot of time as it automatically adjusts to any subject that enters the frame.

 Cons